Have you ever had an experience where you thought you would not have another moment? I had one today.

 Shortly after, I woke up and my thoughts continued: why had I arrived at this corner not a second earlier but later?
 And therefore being still alive and not dead a is there some rationality behind it all?
 Yes, one could shrug it off with the word coincidence, but I do not believe in it.

-I reasoned, I must still be needed and had still to complete some task.
-But what could be this be and make it important?
+I reasoned, I must still be needed and had yet to complete some task.
+But what could be this be and make it matter?
 Why could not someone else have done it?
 Why must it specifically be me?

 Was there anything I have been putting off?
 Is there something not just nagging me, but something, my angel considered worthy enough to be done to keep me alive?
 Something specific, only I could fulfil but no one else?
 It must be something where through circumstances I would be in a unique position.
 But nothing came to mind.